dell/ansible-powerscale/docs/modules/ads.rst

     state (optional, str, present)
       The state of the SPN.

-      ``present`` - indicates that the SPN should exist on the machine account.
+      \ :literal:`present`\  - indicates that the SPN should exist on the machine account.

-      ``absent`` - indicates that the SPN should not exist on the machine account.
+      \ :literal:`absent`\  - indicates that the SPN should not exist on the machine account.

   spn_command (optional, str, None)
     Specify command of SPN.

-    ``check`` - Check for missing SPNs for an AD provider.
+    \ :literal:`check`\  - Check for missing SPNs for an AD provider.

-    ``fix`` - Adds missing SPNs for an AD provider.
+    \ :literal:`fix`\  - Adds missing SPNs for an AD provider.

   state (True, str, None)
     The state of the ads provider after the task is performed.

-    ``present`` - indicates that the ADS provider should exist on the system.
+    \ :literal:`present`\  - indicates that the ADS provider should exist on the system.

-    ``absent`` - indicates that the ADS provider should not exist on the system.
+    \ :literal:`absent`\  - indicates that the ADS provider should not exist on the system.

   onefs_host (True, str, None)